pieces-app/pieces-writerside-documentation/Writerside/topics/fine-tune-your-global-search-with-result-display-modes-and-sort-preferences.md

 ![](SEARCH_SETTINGS_INTELLIJ.gif)

-> Not able to find what you're looking for?
+> Can't find what you're looking for?
 Try out our different Global Search Preferences.

-As a result of automatic material enrichment, there is a bunch of helpful metadata associated with each saved material.
+As a result of automatic material enrichment, Pieces associates a ton of helpful metadata with each saved material.
 With that, you can mix and match different search preferences and result display modes in a way that best matches your search style.
 From the Pieces for JetBrains settings, you can choose the following search result actions:
 - Open the snippet (default)
 - Insert the snippet